Answer variants:

 to both the triangles \(OPN\) and \(OQN\)

-and one corresponding pair of sides are equal.
+corresponding pair of angles are equal.

 Thus by congruence criterion, \(OPN\) \(\cong\) \(OQN\).